linetonthat/appstore_scraping/README.md

 ---
 ## So far:
 * Learned about how to use Scrapy:
-    *  How to navigate html responses using css attributes - [reviews_to_dict.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/reviews_to_dict.py)
+    *  How to navigate html responses using css attributes - [cf. reviews_to_dict.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/reviews_to_dict.py)
         - How to deal with multiple classes in css tags to access the right level of data
-    *  How to "translate" unicode text with '\r\n\t' and leading and trailing whitespaces - [reviews_to_dict.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/reviews_to_dict.py)
+    *  How to "translate" unicode text with '\r\n\t' and leading and trailing whitespaces - [cf. reviews_to_dict.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/reviews_to_dict.py)
         - Used the .translate() function with the following dictionary: trans_table = {ord(c): None for c in u'\r\n\t'}
         - Used the .strip() function to get rid of leading and trailing whitespaces
     * Understand dynamic requests: when the URL has a '#', the server does not care about what's after this symbol.
 The client (web browser) deals with it.
 Then, I went to the Developer's tools to find out where I could identify the "real" url I would need for scraping.
 Learned about cURL!
         - How to transform the cURL of into a request that can be handled by Scrapy (done manually at first, and discovered it can also be done using https://michael-shub.github.io/curl2scrapy/: thank you!!)
-    * How to build a spider where the requests have headers and deal with responses in JSON format - [with_headers.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/with_headers.py)
+    * How to build a spider where the requests have headers and deal with responses in JSON format - [cf. with_headers.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/with_headers.py)
         - How to easily visualize the tree structure of a JSON format (thanks to: https://jsonformatter.org/json-viewer)
         - How to decode parameters from a URL in order to tidy up the code (thanks to: https://meyerweb.com/eric/tools/dencoder/)
-    * How to configure the settings of my spiders to ensure gentle scraping (prior to this step, I've been selecting on purpose pages with limited amount of data to scrape) : [settings.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/settings.py)
+    * How to configure the settings of my spiders to ensure gentle scraping (prior to this step, I've been selecting on purpose pages with limited amount of data to scrape) - [cf. settings.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/settings.py)
         - Followed the guidance from Scrapy blog (https://blog.scrapinghub.com/2016/08/25/how-to-crawl-the-web-politely-with-scrapy) and updated my settings.
         - Disable #HTTPCACHE_ENABLED = True, as some pages were not reached using a spider, while they could be fetched using the same request via scrapy shell.
-* Built a spider to collect reviews for a specific app (app id and app name are required) - [app_reviews.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/app_reviews.py)
+* Built a spider to collect reviews for a specific app (app id and app name are required) - [cf. app_reviews.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/app_reviews.py)
     - Understood how reviews are loaded, and how to reproduce this loading using a spider.
 Reviews are loaded 10 by 10 when scrolling down in the web browser.
 Found a third url to use.
 This url is specific to reviews, and it's the best url to use for review scraping!
     - Looped on the review pages to define the scraping requests.
     - Checked what's the best way to collect data from fields that do not exist for all items (e.g. response from the developer): Used handling exceptions (KeyError).
- * Build a "bonus" spider to scrape reviews for a given product on Amazon French website - [amazon_reviews.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/amazon_reviews.py)
+ * Build a "side" spider to scrape reviews for a given product on Amazon French website - [cf. amazon_reviews.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/amazon_reviews.py)
    - Recursively follow the link to the next page.